 see the impact of our partnerships in the community

 It’s with deep gratitude that we recognize and acknowledge our partners and donors for their continued dedication and support of the Y’s mission, programs, and services in this community.
-Together, we’re committed to giving young people the resources to reach their potential, providing individuals with the access and support to lead healthy lives, and connecting neighbors so they can come together for the common good.
+Together, we’re committed to giving people the resources to reach their potential, providing individuals with the access and support to lead healthy lives, and connecting neighbors so they can come together for the common good.

 Dr. Phillips Charities